ISS: First all-female spacewalk completed | DW | 18.10.2019

 Wardrobe malfunction

 The history-making walk was originally scheduled for March for Koch and astronaut Anne McClain.
-NASA cancelled it abruptly when it became clear there were not enough spacesuits in the appropriate size.
+NASA canceled it abruptly when it became clear there were not enough spacesuits in the appropriate size.

 Read more: NASA unveils new, flexible spacesuits